Kakamotobi/Learned/Computer Network/Network-Protocols.md

 ### User Datagram Protocol(UDP)
 - a.k.a. "fire and forget" protocol.
 - **UDP is a connectionless protocol, based on unreliable datagrams, that does not establish any connection between two applications before starting data transmission.**
-  - _Datagram_ is a transfer unit (consisting header and payload sections) for connectionless communication services within a network that uses packet-switching.
+  - _Datagram_ is a transfer unit (consisting of header and payload sections) for connectionless communication services within a network that uses packet-switching.
-- Data is transmitted link by link (no end-to-end connection).
-  - i.e. it does not establish a session.
+- UDP is useful for broadcasting, video streaming, multiplayer games, etc.
+#### Characteristics
+- **No Reliability**
-  - i.e. the transmitting computer simply sends the data but does not make sure the data is received by the receiving computer.
+  - Since data is transmitted link by link (no end-to-end connection), the transmitting end system sends the data but does not make sure the data is received by the receiving computer.
   - There is no guarantee that the data is successfully transmitted (data can be lost, duplicated, arrive out of order).
 Therefore, UDP is faster than TCP.
-- UDP is useful for broadcasting, video streaming, multiplayer games, etc.
-#### Characteristics
-- No Reliability
-- No Flow Control
+- **No Flow Control**
-- No Congestion Control
+- **No Congestion Control**
 #### UDP Header
 <p align="center">
   <img src="https://raw.githubusercontent.com/Kakamotobi/Learned/main/Computer%20Network/refImg/udp-header.png" alt="UDP Header" width="80%" />